mainmatter/playbook/src/project-procedure/digital-products/README.md

 covering more non-essential aspects and edge cases for fewer features later in the process if time should become scarce.

-Once all stakeholders agree on the plan for the product increment, the list of feature concepts together with included as well as excluded aspects and according edge cases are written down in an increment plan document, which is used to estimate a rough timeline.
+Once all stakeholders agree on the plan for the product increment, the feature concepts together with included as well as excluded aspects and according edge cases are written down in an increment plan document, which is used to estimate a rough timeline.
 That plan is not irrevocable and neither is the